Production Assistants

 What do production assistants do on a Chinese set?

-Here is the breakdown.
-PAs give key support across all aspects of production — from set lockups and talent escort to gear handling and office admin.
-In China, they also help handle local logistics, vendor relationships, and location-specific needs that global crews may not be familiar with.
+PAs give key support across every part of a shoot, from set lockups and talent escort to gear handling and office admin.
+In China, they also help with local logistics, vendor ties, and location-specific needs that global crews may not know well.

 Do your PAs speak English?

-Yes, we give bilingual PAs fluent in both English and Mandarin Chinese for global shoots.
-They communicate effectively with your crew while handling local vendors, authorities, and situations that need Mandarin Chinese language skills.
+Yes.
+We give bilingual PAs fluent in both English and Mandarin Chinese for global shoots.
+They talk clearly with your crew while handling local vendors, authorities, and any moment that needs Mandarin Chinese.

 What are typical working hours for PAs in China?

-Shooting days in China can run 12-14 hours, with schedules set up through your local Chinese production partner.
-Weekend and holiday shoots are common for tight timelines.
+Shooting days in China can run 12-14 hours, with schedules set through your local Chinese production partner.
+Weekend and holiday shoots are common when timelines are tight.

 How quickly can you staff PAs?

-For planned shoots, we recommend booking 1-2 weeks ahead.
-However, we keep relationships with reliable PAs across China for last-minute needs and can often staff extra positions with 24-48 hours notice.
+For planned shoots, we suggest booking 1-2 weeks ahead.
+Still, we keep ties with reliable PAs across China for last-minute needs, and we can often staff extra roles on 24-48 hours notice.

 Do you provide overnight or weekend PAs?

-Yes, we staff PAs for all schedules including all-night shoots, weekend work, and split days.
-Film production in China needs partnership with a local production firm.
-Work schedules are flexible but all foreign crew arrangements must go through the Chinese partner entity.
+Yes.
+We staff PAs for every schedule, including all-night shoots, weekend work, and split days.
+Film work in China needs a tie-up with a local production firm.
+Work schedules stay flexible, but all foreign crew plans must go through the Chinese partner entity.

 What experience do your PAs have?

-Here is what that looks like on the ground.
-Our PA roster ranges from entry-level pros eager to learn to skilled PAs with many feature credits on Chinese shoots.
-We match experience levels to your needs — key positions get skilled PAs while general support can develop newer talent.
+Our PA roster runs from entry-level pros eager to learn to skilled PAs with many feature credits on Chinese shoots.
+We match experience to your needs, so key roles get skilled PAs while general support can grow newer talent.

 Related Services